biya-coin/biyaliquid-docs/.gitbook/developers-evm/dapps/connect-with-metamask.md

 > _Note: Block Explorer URL is optional, powered by BlockScout._

-### Switch to Biyachain EVM Testnet
+### Switch to Biya Chain EVM Testnet

-Once the network is added, use the network selector to switch to **Biyachain EVM Testnet**.
+Once the network is added, use the network selector to switch to **Biya Chain EVM Testnet**.

 ### Fund Your Wallet (Optional)

 Need Testnet BIYA?
-Visit the [Biyachain Testnet faucet](https://testnet.faucet.biyachain.network).
+Visit the [Biya Chain Testnet faucet](https://testnet.faucet.biyachain.network).

 Funds will appear once included in a Testnet block.